 A. In the state of Virginia, the Ringless Voicemail Drops are permitted, provided that your intent for communication is made clear along with the brand name.
 Again, consent is a must for an RVM campaign.
 If the data being called have not given you the consent, and the recipient files a case, the court is going to interpret it as a call made through a predictive dialer that randomly generates numbers which is going to land your company into trouble.
 Hence, consent-oriented campaigns will be within moral lines and completely legal practice.

-Additionally, provide a toll-free number so that the recipients can call in case they want to opt-out, and maintain transparent communication and introduce yourself initially before ensuing with the communication.
+Additionally, provide a toll-free number so that the recipients can call in case they want to opt-out, and maintain transparent communication and introduce themselves initially before ensuing with the communication.